BeAPI/searchwp-stemmer/README.md

 # SearchWP Stemmer

-This plugin add additionnal keywords stemmers to SearchWP.
+This plugin add additional keywords stemmers to SearchWP.

 Supported languages are :